 - Save whatever you can.
 Cut whatever you can.
 Sell whatever you can and FILL UP THE ACCOUNT.

 - Celebrate and Get support!
-Email me your success at firstname.lastname@example.org, tweet using the hashtag #1000SavingsChallenge, Join the $1000 Savings Challenge Facebook Group to share your success, tips, hacks and questions.
+Email me your success at firstname.lastname@example.org, tweet using the hashtag #1000SavingsChallenge, Join the $1000 Savings Challenge Facebook Group to share your success, tips, hacks, and questions.

 Let’s do this together!

 The biggest push for me to start my own $1,000 account was a bonus I got from CapitalOne360 for opening an account.
-Here are a list of banks offering bonus for various accounts.
+Here is a list of banks offering bonuses for various accounts.
 Getting a bonus is a great way to get the first amount into your account.
 If you don’t qualify for any of the bonuses.
 Feel free to use my affiliate link to open a CapitalOne360 account.
 I personally use them and have been very happy with their account (No Fees!).

 There are many printables that you can use to keep track.
 You don’t have to use mine.
 However, if you sign up for the $1,000 Savings Challenge you will get support and guidance along the way.

 So what do you think?